MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-deployment-aad.md

 ---

-# Deploying the Cloud App Security Proxy for Azure AD
+# Deploying the Cloud App Security Proxy for Azure AD apps

 > [!NOTE]
 > It is strongly recommended to try the installation in a sandbox or testing environment before installing it in a production environment.